Mzwanele Nyhontso: PAC leadership and parliamentary career

 On 23 June 2021, he lost his parliamentary membership again.
 Bennet Joko was sworn in to replace him.
 The North Gauteng High Court officially recognised Nyhontso as the legitimate leader of the PAC on 23 August 2021, however, the judgement was based on a technicality due to Moloto's notice of appeal of an earlier ruling not being received by the court's registrar.
 The court declared Moloto's election in August 2019 invalid.
 Nyhontso's confirmation as president allowed him to return his seat in the National Assembly and he was sworn in on 2 September 2021, replacing Joko.

+In 2024, Nyhontso was again the sole PAC elected MP.
+He joined the Government of National Unity as Minister of Land Reform and Rural Development after the ANC lost its majority in parliament.

+Minister in GNU

+On 19 June 2024 the PAC announced that it would join the Government of National Unity (GNU) following the 2024 South African general election, held in on 29 May 2024 to elect a new National Assembly.
+The election resulted in the ANC party losing its parliamentary majority, followed by the discussions about forming a GNU through a grand coalition.
+The discussions were initially lead by the ANC and the Democratic Alliance.

+On 30 June 2024 ANC president Cyril Ramaphosa confirmed that the PAC signed the GNU Statement of Intent, and announced that Nyhontso will the Minister of Land Reform and Rural Development.

+On 3 July 2024, Nyhontso was sworn in as minister as part of President Cyril Ramaphosa's third cabinet.